rkt/rkt/Documentation/getting-started-ubuntu-trusty.md

-# Getting Started with Rocket on Ubuntu Trusty
+# Getting Started with rkt on Ubuntu Trusty

 The following guide will show you how to build and run the sample [etcd aci](https://github.com/coreos/etcd/releases/download/v2.0.0/etcd-v2.0.0-linux-amd64.aci) on the standard vagrantcloud.com [box for ubuntu trusty](https://vagrantcloud.com/ubuntu/boxes/trusty64).